GeertjanWielenga/OJETCourse/README.md

 then include Require.js, then Knockout.js, then Require Text, etc, eventually replacing everything with Oracle JET.

-Every part can take from 5 to 10 minutes to explain/do for, e.g., a MOOC.
+Each part can take from 5 to 10 minutes to explain/do for, e.g., a MOOC.

 1. "Taking Off with Oracle JET": Architecture, Modularity, and Data Binding